erichosick/sqlw/packages/parse-json-ts/README.md

 # **@sqlw/parse-json-ts**

-`pares-json-ts` is a typescript package that converts JSON text to a javascript object: optionally verifying and casting the object type.
+`@sqlw/pares-json-ts` is a typescript package that converts JSON text to a javascript object: optionally verifying and casting the object type.

 ## Features